buyco/go-portcast-sdk/portcast/docs/TrackingApi.md

 # \TrackingApi

-All URIs are relative to *https://api.portcast.io*
+All URIs are relative to *https://api.portcast.io/api/v1*

 Method | HTTP request | Description
 ------------- | ------------- | -------------
-[**ApiV1EtaTrackingBillOfLadingBookmarksBillOfLadingBookmarkIdGet**](TrackingApi.md#ApiV1EtaTrackingBillOfLadingBookmarksBillOfLadingBookmarkIdGet) | **Get** /api/v1/eta/tracking/bill-of-lading-bookmarks/{bill_of_lading_bookmark_id} | Get bill of lading bookmark tracking results for a particular bill of lading bookmark by ID
+[**EtaTrackingBillOfLadingBookmarksBillOfLadingBookmarkIdGet**](TrackingApi.md#EtaTrackingBillOfLadingBookmarksBillOfLadingBookmarkIdGet) | **Get** /eta/tracking/bill-of-lading-bookmarks/{bill_of_lading_bookmark_id} | Get bill of lading bookmark tracking results for a particular bill of lading bookmark by ID
-[**ApiV1EtaTrackingBillOfLadingBookmarksGet**](TrackingApi.md#ApiV1EtaTrackingBillOfLadingBookmarksGet) | **Get** /api/v1/eta/tracking/bill-of-lading-bookmarks | Get a list of bill of lading bookmark tracking results based on filters
+[**EtaTrackingBillOfLadingBookmarksGet**](TrackingApi.md#EtaTrackingBillOfLadingBookmarksGet) | **Get** /eta/tracking/bill-of-lading-bookmarks | Get a list of bill of lading bookmark tracking results based on filters

-## ApiV1EtaTrackingBillOfLadingBookmarksBillOfLadingBookmarkIdGet
+## EtaTrackingBillOfLadingBookmarksBillOfLadingBookmarkIdGet

-> InlineResponse2002 ApiV1EtaTrackingBillOfLadingBookmarksBillOfLadingBookmarkIdGet(ctx, billOfLadingBookmarkId).Accept(accept).ContentType(contentType).XApiKey(xApiKey).Execute()
+> InlineResponse2002 EtaTrackingBillOfLadingBookmarksBillOfLadingBookmarkIdGet(ctx, billOfLadingBookmarkId).Execute()

 Get bill of lading bookmark tracking results for a particular bill of lading bookmark by ID